cal-cs184-student/hw-webpages-sp24-epark272/hw2/index.md

 The reason that asymmetric meshes resulted in an asymmetric limit surface is due to the way the old vertex positions are calculated.
 Specifically, in the case of the cube, the distance between vertices of diagonal edges that cut across a cube face are $\sqrt{2}$ times longer than the distance between vertices of edges that form the edges of the cube.
 This essentially results in an effect where vertices a higher degree gets pulled into the center more than vertices with a lower degree, causing the asymmetry.
 By pre-processing the mesh to be symmetric before any upsampling occurs, I make all symmetrically equivalent vertices have the same degree, meaning it gets affected equally.

 As for the pre-processing step of splitting edges, this reduced the rounding effect of sharp corners and edges simply because the average of the adjacent vertices is closer to the original position of the vertex, due to the adjacent vertices being closer to the original position of the vertex.
-This allows vertices on a sharp corner or edge to keep closer to it's original position.
+This allows vertices on a sharp corner or edge to keep closer to its original position.

 #### Extra credit: Support meshes with boundary
 I implemented mesh upsampling with boundary edges.
 I did not have to implement too many changes to `HalfedgeMesh::upsample`.
 The relevant changes occured in steps 2 and 3, where: